oreshinya/jq.br.template.js/README.md

 If you are not use jqMVC, this repo is not needed.

 The jqMVC's template initialization is bad.
 1.requests asyncronously GET each template files, and append it as script tag to index.html.
-This initialization method is too slow and danger when there are many templates.
+This initialization method is too slow and index.html become very huge.
 2.defined views at controller, but, when defined files is not found, controller's init methods not working. but app can start.

-##Caution

-This is not tested. under develop.

 ##Setup
 ```